DiogoRibeiro7/genSurvPy/README.md

 (`version-check.yml`) verifies that the version declared in `pyproject.toml` matches the latest Git tag.
 If they diverge, the workflow fails and prompts a correction before merging.

+## 🤝 Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on setting up your environment, running tests, and submitting pull requests.